 - Team trophies will be awarded to the top three schools, so even if a school has multiple teams in the top three finishing teams, only the highest placing team will be awarded a trophy.

 - The Gopher Science Olympiad Invitational will be scored as per the rules here set by Science Olympiad.

 - The National Tournament method of scoring (1 point for 1st, 2 points for 2nd, etc. where lowest score wins) will be used to calculate scores.
-We will also be dropping the worst event score for each team, to account for the replacement of Bottle Rocket.
+We will also be dropping the worst event score for each team.